ReadableLabs/readable-vscode/README.md

 # Save Time Writing Comments with AI

 Readable is a VSCode extension which generates comments using **GPT-3**.
-It is fast, reliable, consistent, and saves you loads of time.
+It's fast, reliable, consistent, and saves you loads of time.

 ![Readable Demo](https://github.com/ReadableLabs/readable/blob/main/output.gif?raw=true)